MZvjerac/FightShop/README.md

 ## Setup
  To run this application, download all files and folders locally in xampp/htdocs folder.
  Then just double click on the file "duksevi.php".
+Other option is to open "duksevi.com" from Sublime or some other IDE/Editor.

 #### * - meaning: user can only put selected products in the cart, and see what is in it and total cost,
          Code for the payment option is not posted.
 That is a part for you to finish.